oilboi/Crafter-Minetest/README.md

 ## MOBS:

-> #1 idea, - make mobs pathfind
+> #1 idea: weakness items, items that damage the mob more than diamond swords

 ### snowman
-- only spawns when snowing
-- throws snowballs at the player
-- creates snow wherever it "walks"
 - you can put a pumpkin on it's head to make it survive when it's not snowing out
 - drops snowballs and coal